 The cost of the defined benefit plan is determined using actuarial valuations using the projected unit credit method.
 An actuarial valuation involves making various assumptions that may differ from actual developments in the future.
 These include determination of discount rates, future salary increases, attrition and mortality rates.
-Due to the complexities involved in the valuation and its nature, a defined (All amounts in ₹ million, unless otherwise stated)
+Due to the complexities involved in the valuation and its nature, a defined benefit is highly sensitive to change in these assumptions.

-benefit is highly sensitive to change in these assumptions.
 All assumptions are reviewed at each reporting period.